Thesis title: Understanding biological and psychosocial factors associated with adolescent depression

 The overarching theme of my research interests is youth mental health.
 I am particularly interested in the biological, psychological, and social risk and reslience mechanisms associated with adolescent depression.
 I was first drawn to this area during the later years of my undergraduate studies, where I undertook a research project investigating the neurcognitive bases of coping in female adolescents with depressive symptoms.
 This neuroimaging study leveraged a novel behavioural assay of coping and examined its relationship with depression symptom severity and resting state functional connectivity.
-My doctoral work continues to focus on adolescent depression.
-My PhD will investigate potential bio-psycho-social markers for the recurrence of depression during adolescence.
+My doctoral work continues to focus on adolescent depression from a neurobiological and psychosocial perspective.
+My PhD research uses big data resouces, such as the Adolescent Brain and Cognitive Development (ABCD) Study to answer my research questions.
+I am particularly interested in the interplay between biological factors, such as pubertal development, brain structure and how this may confer risk for depression during adolescence.
 This work is funded my Mental Health Research UK.

-Current research interestsAdolescent depression; markers of vulnerability; risk and resilience mechanisms; bio-psycho-social model; coping styles; depression sub-types.
+Current research interestsAdolescent depression; depression-related imaging features; risk and resilience mechanisms; bio-psycho-social model;

 Past research interestsAdolescent depression; translational science; functional neuroimaging; coping; developmental neuropsychology.